Thalla/GeneticSimulations/README.md

 # GeneticSimulations
 The code for analysing the simulation results can be found in repository [GeneticSimulationsR](https://github.com/Thalla/GeneticSimulationsR).

+In the case of questions and/or comments, which are highly appreciated, write to temerita16@gmail.com .

 Running the main method of object Simulator with an empty args parameter results in a couple of simulations and the results are saved in the subfolder "SimulationResults".

 **Caution:** When simulation breaks, all folders of files that may not be finished correctly must be deleted before running the simulation again.